UnitedWeGame/ChatServer/README.md

 # ChatServer
-Chat Server Behind United We Game
+Chat Server For United We Game

+To Run, make sure you have npm installed:

+npm install
+npm server.js